Pollute the Elfen Memory Water (OSR)

 This is all information you need to know; it provides weird stuff to interact with, danger, and a unique atmosphere.

 Editing is good for an indie-offering; I noticed a few typo-level glitches, but nothing that impeded my ability to run this.
 Layout adheres to a one-column no-frills b/w-standard, with some nice hand-drawn drawings and public domain artwork used.
 The cartography is full-color, but lacks scale and player-friendly versions.
-The pdf has no bookmarks, which is an annoying comfort-detriment.
+EDIT: The pdf now comes fully bookmarked!
+Yeah!

 I should not be half as excited about Michael Raston’s Guild Dogs adventure as I actually am.
 The complaints about the lack of player-friendly maps alone would usually suffice to sour me somewhat on it.

 But I absolutely ADORE this module.
 The eymen, the weird elfs, the strange compound with its even stranger plant/fauna-tech-things, the strange plants – this module elicits something I rarely encounter, a jamais-vu.
 It is exciting, fun, and oozes creativity.
 Its focus on a Shadowrun/Cyberpunk-ish action-infiltration is amazing.
 I want MORE of this.
 I want so much more of Infinigrad, and I’d pay serious bucks for a full book or campaign of this quality and imaginative wealth.
 I genuinely love this!